-First of all, Rev. Moon is clear that "interfaith" means for all religions to accept the True Parents.
-This is set forth in the Divine Principle "Resurrection" chapter on the unification of religions.30 Rev. Moon's address to the first Assembly of the World's Religions was entitled, "Dialogue and Alliance."
+As to the first part, Rev. Moon is clear that "interfaith" means for all religions to accept the True Parents.
+This is set forth in the Divine Principle "Resurrection" chapter on the unification of religions.
+[30] Rev. Moon's address to the first Assembly of the World's Religions was entitled, "Dialogue and Alliance."
 True Parents' interfaith includes dialogue, as in traditional interfaith, but goes beyond that to "alliance."
 Alliance presupposes a shared vision and cause.
 We should be out front: the cause is to give the Blessing, authentically, to people of all religions.
 By authentically, I mean with responsible preparation and implementation of Blessed family life supported by a spiritual community.

 But we were not true to that.
 We focused on dialogue, not alliance, and sought solely to make friends.
 As a result, have we become a major player in the world's interfaith movement?
 Is Reverend Moon honored appropriate to his interfaith work?
-Sadly, the answer is no. The reason boils down to this: we are not of them, and they know it.
+Sadly, the answer is no. The reason boils down to this: we are not one of them, and they know it.
 They know we believe True Parents are the Messiah, and they know, even though we are in denial of it, that the Messiah is not here to dialogue.
-"I'm okay, you're okay" does not work for us.
-What will work for us?

-Evangelical congregationalism is the key to effective Unificationist interfaith Our interfaith vision should be of an association of self-governing congregations united by the mission of Blessed marriage.
-The definition, requirements and standard of Blessing association membership would be the evangelical mission to bring people into and through the marriage blessing path based on the Peace Messages.
-That would be the definition of a Blessing Ministry, whether carried out by a Unificationist, Baptist, Muslim, Hindu or Buddhist community.
+As to the second part, evangelical congregationalism is the key to effective Unificationist interfaith.
+Our interfaith vision can best be built upon an association of self-governing congregations united by the mission of Blessed marriage.
+The definition, requirements and standard of Blessing association membership would be the evangelical mission to bring people into and through the marriage Blessing path based on the Peace Messages.
+That would be the definition of a Blessing ministry, whether carried out by a Unificationist, Baptist, Muslim, Hindu or Buddhist community.

-Congregational leaders would receive the Blessing by this process and would be ordained to multiply it in their community by their own methods.
-They would create their own Blessing ministry to serve their own unique market.
+Congregational leaders would receive the Blessing and would be ordained to multiply it in their community by their own methods.
+They would create Blessing ministries to serve their unique markets.
 The Unification churches should model it.
 If we go through the same path that we are asking them to take, and make that path accessible to them, we will move forward with them.
 We will listen more to them and in return they will listen to us.
 By listening and partnering, we will gain other benefits.
 One, we will tap into Muslim and Hindu traditions for arranged marriages, Catholic sacramentalism and Confucian veneration for parents.
-Two, we will tap into the Christian marriage movement and pure love courtship processes.
+Two, we will tap into the Jewish and Christian marriage movement and pure love courtship processes.
 Three, we will hugely expand the population of single men and women eligible for the Blessing.
-If we want billions of people to receive the Blessing, we need to empower millions of pastors to give the Blessing and minister to Blessed families.
+Four, we want billions of people to receive the Blessing, and this will empower millions of pastors to give the Blessing and minister to Blessed families.

 How would the association be governed?
-HSA should anchor a congregational association of independent churches and religious / spiritual communities.31 Each would be, with us, in a spiritual communion with True Parents.
+HSA should anchor a congregational association of independent churches and religious / spiritual communities.[31]
+Each would be, with us, in a spiritual communion with True Parents.
 "In spiritual communion with True Parents" means to carry out the Blessing ministry, which is True Parents' core mission.
 The Blessing ministry is the unifying authority.
 This starts with us and includes all faiths eventually, because any religion can uplift the Blessing.
 Ergo the instruction Rev. Moon gave in his final public speech at Unification Theological Seminary, June of 2001.
-The seminary curriculum, he said, should focus on two things: world religions and the change of blood lineage.
+The seminary curriculum, he said, looking at me in the eyes, should focus on two things: world religions and the change of blood lineage.